User Guide

 The vmblu toolkit can be roughly divided into:

-• Runtime — a message-switching layer between components, supporting inspection, sandboxing and enforcement of runtime permissions.
+- Runtime — a message-switching layer between components, supporting inspection, attribution and reporting of runtime behaviour.

 The toolkit — or scaffold — supports development, but ultimately produces a normal deployable application that can run in a browser, on a server or elsewhere.